Crazy Lace Agate

 Will you receive any oversize? undersize? or "country rock"?
 Yes!
 The rough is sized by screening and some oversize and undersize stones always sneak through.
 Small pieces of country rock might also be found.

 We noticed that some pieces of crazy lace agate fluoresce under UV light!
 We took a few photos to show you.
 Not all pieces are UV reactive; we chose the pieces with the brightest reaction to include in these photos.
 Please note that not all batches of this material will include UV-reactive pieces; if you purchase a bag of crazy lace agate, we cannot guarantee that any of the stones you receive will react under UV light.
 Additionally, we used a scientific-grade UV lamp to observe this fluorescence.
 The long-wave ultraviolet lamps or "black lights" sold in novelty stores will only have a weak effect.

 This photo shows some polished crazy lace agate under a "natural daylight" lamp.
 The rocks in this photo range in size from 1 1/4 inches to 2 inches along their maximum dimension.
 All stones were tumbled by Adam Rittenhouse.
 Photographs by Angela King.

 Here are the same pieces of crazy lace under shortwave UV light.
 Wow!
 They glow with a bright yellowish green fluorescence.
 As you can see, some of the bands glow brighter than others.

 The same pieces of crazy lace under longwave UV light.
-The white areas of the stones have a subtle glow.
-The purplish color seen on some pieces is a reflection of the UV bulb.
+The white areas of the stones have a subtle fluorescent glow.
+The purplish color seen in some pieces might be fluorescence, but is more likely a purple reflection of the UV bulb.